RyanJulyan/Flask-BDA/README.md

 > To create and develop a desktop application we are using [flaskwebgui](https://github.com/ClimenteA/flaskwebgui).
 A tool for creating and running your flask web application in a chrome wrapper.

+> Each deployment needs to be created on the specific platform that you wish to run it.
+As such we have created scripts that will allow you to manage these deployments, by placing the `build` and `dist` folders into parent folders for the respective platform.
+These folders will be prefixed with `desktop_` followed by the platform.
+This is done purly to allow you to manage the distribution and build processes for the specific platforms and not overwrite them when building on different platforms.

 ### Windows
 * Open new terminal
     * "Windows-Key + R" will show you the 'RUN' box